stephieo/alx_travel_app_0x03/alx_travel_app/README.md

 - Access the app at `http://localhost:8000`.
 - API documentation (if enabled) at `http://localhost:8000/swagger/`.
-- Test payment endpoints using Postman or similar tools.
+- Test email notification endpoints using Postman or similar tools.
-- To initiate a payment, make a POST request to `/api/payments/initiate/` with a valid booking ID.
-- After payment, Chapa will call your callback endpoint to update payment status.
+- Monitor Celery tasks using Flower at `http://localhost:5555` (if installed).
+- Background tasks are automatically triggered on booking creation and payment completion.
+- Email notifications are sent asynchronously without blocking the API response.
+- Check RabbitMQ management interface at `http://localhost:15672` (guest/guest) for queue monitoring.

 ---